Killing of Ryan Whitaker: Incident

 Ferragamo told another officer who later arrived at the scene that he would have done the same as Cooke if Cooke had not used his weapon first.

 The upstairs neighbor had called the 911 emergency telephone line twice that evening to complain about the noises from the apartment before the 10:52 p.m. incident.
-Whitaker's girlfriend said there was no argument happening in the apartment; they had just been playing Crash Bandicoot on a PlayStation and shouting some comments during their enthusiastic playing of the game.
+Nees said there was no argument happening in the apartment; they had just been playing Crash Bandicoot on a PlayStation and enthusiastically shouting comments.
 Reports said that the upstairs neighbor had exaggerated the description of the noise, giving the impression that there was a violent fight in progress.
 The video recording includes a comment from Ferragamo indicating that he believed the neighbor was just saying there was violence in order to get the police to respond to the noise complaint – sarcastically quoting the caller as saying "'I'm just gonna say yes to all the questions to get the officers here faster.'"
 In the first call, the caller had said, "I can tell that they're just at each other's throats down there."
 In the second call a half hour later, the neighbor said, "It could be physical.
 I could say yeah, does that make anybody hurry up or get over here any faster?"
 The caller expressed irritation at being asked whether they knew if either person in the apartment had a weapon, saying "No, but if this gets pushed along any further I could say yes to all these questions."
 After being told that the operator was required to ask such questions, the caller said "I don't have time, I'd like to get to sleep, I have to get up in the morning."
 After the second call, the operator had upgraded the status of the report to request an emergency response.
 In the bodycam video, there are no obvious sounds coming from the apartment.